|NLP Coaching Resources - getting into the drivers seat of your brain/mind.|

 |What is food?|

 Learn how to set goals in a way that makes them more likely to be achieved by using the Neuro Linguistic Programming (NLP) Well-Formed Outcome questions.
-Phone 07 5562 5718 or Skype Abby Eagle to book a free 20 minute consultation.
+Phone 07 5562 5718 or send an email to book a free 20 minute telephone or Skype session with Abby Eagle.
 Learn to set goals using NLP then commit 100% to do whatever is necessary in order to achieve the outcome.
 NLP online and phone coaching available.
 NLP Coaching, Hypnotherapy and Meditation, Gold Coast, Robina.
 See also the article "A Solution for the Motivated Underachiever".